Maurice's Balkan campaigns: Slow decline of the Balkans after 626

 Some cities survived the Avar and Slav incursions and were able to maintain communications with Constantinople via the sea and rivers.
 Chronicles mention a Roman commander of Singidunum in the middle of Heraclius' reign.
 Many Danube tributaries accessible by ship, Roman settlements survived like modern-day Veliko Tarnovo on the Yantra River, which even has a church built in the 7th century.
 Heraclius made use of the short time between the end of the last war against Persia in 628 and the outbreak of Arab attacks in 634, in order to try to re-establish at least some sort of Roman authority over the Balkans.
 Clear evidence for that is the construction of the fortress of Nicopolis in 629.
 Heraclius also allowed the Serbs to settle in the Balkans as foederati against the Avars and the Croats in Dalmatia and Lower Pannonia; the Croats even pushed the frontier to the Sava in 630.
 Having to fight off the Arabs in the east, however, he could not finish his project.
 Roman rule in rural areas of the Balkans was limited to the successes attained in short summer campaigns.
 The cities of the Balkans, traditionally the major centres of Roman civilization, had degenerated from the populous, wealthy and self-sufficient polis of Antiquity to a limited, fortified kastron.
 They were unable to form a cultural and economic nucleus upon which the Roman state could build.
 Their population was then assimilated by the Slavic settlers.
 Even so, some cities along the Danube retained their Romanness until the Proto-Bulgarian invasion of 679, also being under Byzantine rule until then.
 The fact that the Proto-Bulgarians used a debased form of Greek as their administrative language shows that Roman population and administrative structures existed there even after 679.
-In Dalmatia, Romance languages (Dalmatian) persisted into the late 19th century, and in Macedonia, the ancestors of modern-day Aromanians survived as transhumant nomads.
-In Albania, parts of Montenegro, Kosovo and Macedonia, a small ethnic group, unnoticed over centuries of Roman rule, retained its pre-Roman language and also survived Slavic landfall, the ancestors of modern-day Albanians.

 In short, the decline of Roman power on the Balkans was a slow affair that took place only because of the lack of Byzantine military presence.
 Being short on troops in the Balkans, Byzantium could not have provided for safe communication among cities.
 Byzantium could locally impose a rule over the Balkan Slavs only on a short-term basis, not enough to assimilate them.
 Byzantium, however, used any opportunity given by pauses of activity on the Arab front to subjugate the Slavs and resettle them en masse to Asia Minor.

-After a delay of two centuries, Thrace and Greece were re-Hellenized, while, with the exception of the Albanians and the proto-Romanian Vlachs, but the rest of the former Byzantine Balkans became permanently Slavicized.